Text-to-SQL Data Synthesis Pipeline

 Data Synthesis Pipeline:

-Below is an example pipeline demonstrating how to use multiple operators for inference data processing.
-This example illustrates how to initialize an inference data processing pipeline and sequentially execute various filtering and cleaning steps.
+Below is an example demonstrating how to chain multiple operators for reasoning data processing.
+This example shows initializing and sequentially executing filtering and cleaning steps.

 self.storage = FileStorage(